 • The TWAP strategy may use iceberg orders or disclose minimal order quantity to minimize price impact.

 • The Time Weighted Average Price is useful when a methodological and predictable execution schedule is needed.

 • Can also be used on illiquid stocks with a percentage Volume limit.

-There are general parameters that help in deciding what is essential for TWAP strategy, even though the actual TWAP strategy parameters depends on the trader.
+There are general parameters that help in deciding what is essential for the TWAP strategy, even though the actual TWAP strategy parameters depend on the trader.

-Start Time: No orders are sent to the market even if there is buy/sell signal before start time.
+Start Time: No orders are sent to the market even if there is a buy/sell signal before the start time.

 End Time: All open orders are completed before End Time regardless of the market impact.

 Percentage Volume: The strategy automatically adjusts the participation rate to limit it to the percentage of stocks total traded volume.

 Price Band: The desired price band for the average traded price.
 If the market moves beyond the price band limit, the order will not be completely executed.